2024 FESTIVAL MAIN SLATE ANNOUNCED!

 Directed by Ondi Timoner

-The first screening will be followed by a Q&A with director/producer Ondi Timoner, film subjects Rabbi Rachel Timoner and Reverend Dr. Robert Waterman and Executive Producer Travon Free.
+The first and second screening will be followed by a Q&A with director/producer Ondi Timoner, executive producer Travon Free, and film subjects Rabbi Rachel Timoner and Reverend Dr. Robert Waterman.
+The first screening will be moderated by MSNBC’s Ari Melber and the second screening will be moderated by director Barbara Kopple.

 All in-person screening venues provide sound amplification headphones upon request with venue management.
 IFC Center can also provide a T-Coil loop for compatible devices.